EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

 ### io.files.create_list

 Create a file and a ell array containing a list of files.
 Package: io.files Description: Create a file and a cell array containing a list of files.
-The list is created from a cell array, or file name
+The list is created from a cell array, or file name with wildcards.